cimug-org/Avro4CIM/case-study/README.md

     "doc": "Contained equipment.",
     "modelReference": "http://iec.ch/TC57/CIM100#EquipmentContainer.Equipments",
-    "minCardDoc": "[min cardinality = 2] Application level validation will be required to ensure the array contains at least 2 items.", "maxCardDoc": "[max cardinality = 4] Application level validation will be required to ensure the array contains at most 4 items.
+    "minCardDoc": "[min cardinality = 2] Application level validation will be required to ensure the array contains at least 2 items.", "maxCardDoc": "[max cardinality = 4] Application level validation will be required to ensure the array contains at most 4 items."
 }
 ```